anumathew19/anumathew19/README.md

 ### Hi there, I'm Anu  👋

-## I'm a Fullstack Developer!
+## I'm a Software Developer!
-- 🔭  I’m working as a Frontent Developer at Electronikmedia (EM) !
+- 🔭  I’m working as a Software Developer at Electronikmedia (EM) !
 - 🌱  I’m currently learning everything 🤣
 - 👯  Intrest in testing,designing and crafting efficient modern software and learning new technologies and tools if need arises
 - ⚡   Fun fact: I love to draw and play basketball